Registration & Records

-If you see anything about your registration that doesn't seem right, please let us know right away.
-The sooner you tell us, the more quickly we can figure out what's happened and help you fix it.
+If you see anything about your registration that doesn't seem right, let us know.
+The sooner you tell us, the more quickly we can help you fix it.

 One of the most common problems comes from issues with waitlist priority.
-Make sure you've adjusted your waitlists to reflect what you really want!
-Learn more about how waitlists work.
+Make sure you've adjusted your waitlists to reflect what you really want.
+Learn how waitlists work.

 Register for the right number of credits

 Most full-time undergraduate students should plan on taking 12 to 16 credits per quarter.
-Taking any more than 16 credits is a serious decision.
-There are restriction on what you can take at 17-20 credits to help you be most successful.
+Taking more than 16 credits is a serious decision.
+There are restrictions on what you can take at 17 to 20 credits to help you be most successful.
 No student may take more than 20 credits per quarter, including credits taken at any other college at the same time.

 Deal with account holds